107.6 Completing the AMR

 Examples:

-Explain to the person that the long term goal is for the person or family to become economically secure without Cash Assistance.
+Explain to the person that the long-term goal is for the person or family to become financially self-sufficient without depending on Cash Assistance.
 The best way to do that is through a job or continued education.
-Discuss with the person his or her plan for achieving this goal.
+Discuss with the person their plan for achieving this goal.

 In the “Barriers to Goal Achievement ” the caseworker must complete the Job Readiness Assessment checklist (see CAH 135.11, RESET Enrollment Status) to identify barriers and criteria to determine the appropriate RESET participation project referral.
-The CAO assessment should include the questions listed below.
 The participation requirement will be based on how the client answers the Job Readiness Assessment questions.
 See Job Readiness Assessment Guide.

 Examples:

-NOTE: When domestic violence is a barrier, to ensure confidentiality, the caseworker must never note it on the AMR, but instead be referred to as "supportive services".
-He or she must document the circumstances and information about domestic violence in the case comment.
+NOTE: When domestic violence is a barrier, to ensure confidentiality, the caseworker must never document it on the AMR, but instead refer to domestic violence as "supportive services".
+The caseworker must document the circumstances and information about domestic violence in the case record narrative.

-If a TANF program requirement has been waived because the person cannot safely apply for support or participate in work activities, the AMR must show that a waiver of that requirement has been granted.
-Again, no reference to “domestic violence” should be made on the AMR, even if it was the reason for the waiver.
-Although recipients may self-attest on the PA 1747, a referral to DV services can assist the individual in addressing the situation effectively.
-The caseworker must note the reason for the waiver in the case comment.
+If a TANF program requirement has been waived because the person cannot safely apply for support or participate in work activities due to DV, the AMR must document that a waiver of that requirement has been granted.
+Again, no reference to “domestic violence” should be made on the AMR, even if it was the reason for the waiver, however, document the waiver due to supportive services, and for how long the waiver is in effect including dates.
+Although recipients may self-attest on the PA 1747, a referral to DV services must be made each time the AMR is created or updated.
+The caseworker must note the reason for the waiver in the case narrativeSee 108.11 Completing the Domestic Violence Agreement of Mutual Responsibility.

 Serious health problems, such as HIV/AIDS, drug or alcohol addiction, and mental health issues, may be barriers to employment.
 The caseworker must not note the specific condition on the AMR.
-Instead, he or she must simply note that there is a serious, chronic, or acute medical condition and record specific information about the medical condition in the case comment.
+Instead, the caseworker must note that there is a serious, chronic, or acute medical condition and record specific information about the medical condition in the case narrative.

 The caseworker must do the following: